SCHAEFER MUSIC FESTIVAL, AUGUST 3, 1974 NEW YORK, NY

 However, Shep Gordon and Johnny Podell (Murray’s managers) objected to Springsteen receiving headlining status, citing Murray’s superior commercial success.
 As a consequence the schedule was changed the week before the show, with Murray receiving the top billing.
 Advertisements exist from both before and after the change of headlining status (see images).

-Mike Appel reluctantly agreed with the change on the condition that Springsteen would be allowed to perform for at least 80 minutes.
+.
 As it turned out approximately 80% of the 5,000-strong crowd came specifically to see Springsteen, and half way through Bruce’s performance Murray’s managers realized they’d made a serious mistake, even trying in vain to get Mike Appel to yank Bruce offstage prematurely.
 Needless to say Bruce played his full show and Anne Murray was placed in the nightmarish position of having to follow him!
 A review in the Village Voice states that a quarter of the crowd left after Springsteen’s set, and only a quarter of those remaining were left by the time Murray had finished hers.

 A Brucebase reader who attended the show states “It is absolutely true that most of the crowd booed when the announcer informed us that Anne Murray would be out in fifteen minutes, while we were still screaming for another encore.
 Most of us left.
 In Los Angeles, Marc Brickman (Bruce’s lighting director) was talking to my wife and said that Anne Murray was hysterical backstage, really pissed off that her manager had forced Bruce to play second.
 The story made it to John Sebastian, who voluntarily took second spot (in a triple-billing) on October 18, in Passaic.”
 Another fan present also remembers that the vast majority left after Springsteen, leaving only around a quarter of the original audience for Murray.